marciogoularte/UmbracoPropertyEditors/README.md

 # PartialSorter
-PartialSorter is an Umbraco Property editor which enables sortable partial views.
+PartialSorter is an Umbraco Property Editor which enables sortable partial views.